Yanasants/eda_exportating_company/README.md

   <img width="600" height="300" src="https://user-images.githubusercontent.com/59098432/203858398-2192e933-778a-459a-9b2c-f88cf999a019.png">
 </p>

-As indicated, the number of requests on the month that sold products in the most is three times larger than the number of requests on the month that
+As indicated, the number of requests in June is three times larger than the number of requests in May.
+Futhermore, it must be analyzed if there is variation of the quantity of products between the requests.
+This observation must be done normalizing the quantity of products on each request by the number of requests.